AlexandreGheraibia/pangya/README.md

 # pangya
-Create a minimal account on Acrisio Server.
+Create a minimal account on Acrisio SuperSS Dev with php7 and MariaDb.